pandas-dev/pandas/doc/source/basics.rst

    df.gt(df2)
    df2.ne(df)

-These operations produce a pandas object the same type as the left-hand-side input that if of dtype ``bool``.
-These ``boolean`` objects can be used in indexing operations, see :ref:`here<indexing.boolean>`
+These operations produce a pandas object of the same type as the left-hand-side input that is of dtype ``bool``.
+These ``boolean`` objects can be used in indexing operations, see the section on :ref:`Boolean indexing<indexing.boolean>`.

 .. _basics.reductions: